Abnormal sperm morphology may be a contributing factor in male infertility.

 A thyroid peroxidase antibody test can help determine the cause of thyroid disease.

-Ringing in the ears (tinnitus) has many possible causes, including taking antidepressants.
+Ringing in the ears, also known as tinnitus, has many possible causes, such as taking antidepressants.

 A Mayo Clinic specialist describes typical speech development between the ages of 2 and 3.

 Vitamin C is an essential nutrient, but too much carries its own risks.

 A Mayo Clinic expert explains the differences and similarities between these two types of growths and how doctors determine if they're cancerous.

 Know how to wash and care for your child's uncircumcised penis.